 Meet with me together

-Ask questions about the process
+Ask questions about how the work unfolds